WHAT IS EASTER?

 WHO ARE THE KWAHU PEOPLE?

-The Kwahu, a subgroup of the Twi-speaking Akan people, reside in Ghana’s Eastern Region.
+The Kwahus, a subgroup of the Twi-speaking Akan people, reside in Ghana’s Eastern Region.
 Known as “Asaase Aban,” or the Natural Fortress, the region earned its name due to its elevated terrain, serving as a historical refuge for the Kwahu people.

 Legend has it that the Kwahu people sought sanctuary in the mountains during conflicts with the Ashanti Kingdom, eventually establishing their identity as a distinct group.
-Renowned for their entrepreneurial spirit, many Kwahu engage in farming, leveraging the fertile land for agricultural pursuits.
+Renowned for their entrepreneurial spirit, many Kwahus engage in farming, leveraging the fertile land for agricultural pursuits.
 Additionally, they have a significant presence in urban centers, particularly Accra, where they excel in various business ventures.

 The Kwahu’s entrepreneurial endeavors date back to their breakaway from the Ashanti Confederacy, during which they initiated rubber and cocoa trade.
 As transportation infrastructure improved, Kwahu traders expanded their reach inland, dominating commercial hubs like Accra.